martinprest/mp-psion-org-datapak-tool/README.md

 blackjetrock's SD card library at https://github.com/blackjetrock/ajm-no-OS-FatFS-SD-SPI-RPi-Pico

+with the pico hardware setup (GPIOs) in file: ajm-no-OS-FatFS-SD-SPI-RPi-Pico/FatFs_SPI/sd_driver/hw_config.c

-Which is a fork of: https://github.com/carlk3/no-OS-FatFS-SD-SPI-RPi-Pico and is explained further there.
+This library is a fork of: https://github.com/carlk3/no-OS-FatFS-SD-SPI-RPi-Pico and is explained further there.

 The firmware directory has the files required for building the code but CMakeLists.txt is configured for a particular file system structure.
 This will have to be altered to match the location where your SDK and FAT FS SD card libraries are located.